cristopherchavezny/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+It does not, we need to add mutating keyword to both methods because we are changing a property of a struct

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+mutating func deposit(_ amount: Double) {
+balance += amount
+}

+mutating func withdraw(_ amount: Double) {
+balance -= amount
+}

 ### Question 9